dane-johnson/couch/roadmap.md

 - [ ] Combine related files (shaders)
 - [ ] Create a testing suite
 - [x] Have exceptions thrown to Lua if generated from a user program

+## More lights
+The great refactor continues, and I will incrementally make progress, but this project is going to die on the vine if I don't get motivated, and motivation comes from new features.
+- [ ] Point Light
+- [ ] Spot Light
+- [ ] Shadows